kingwingfly/telegram_sync_bot/README.md

 The bot will set "🫡" reaction to the file message to indicate the file is downloading.

-Once done, the bot will set "👌". ("😭" if failed, "😨" if canceled)
+Once done, the bot will set "👌". ("😭" if failed, "😨" if canceled, "👾" for inner bug)

 People can react to the file with emoji, and the bot will count the score of the file.